 At the World Champs in March, Zoi finished fourth in Big Air and claimed a silver medal in slopestyle.
 She went on to claim World Cup gold in slopestyle in Spindleruv Mlyn two weeks later, and at 16 is the youngest woman to win gold in snowboard slopestyle.

 Zoi kept the momentum going back home in NZ, earning a World Cup bronze medal on her home mountain of Cardrona during the 2017 Audi quattro Winter Games NZ.
 She was named to the 2018 Olympic Winter Games team and placed 13th in Slopestyle and third in Big Air.

-When she's not on snow, Zoi focuses on schoolwork and loves skating and spending time with friends.
+When she's not on snow, Zoi loves skating and spending time with friends.